ARM-software/ML-examples/cmsis-pack-examples/README.md

    test against.
 While we try to develop using the latest versions of the CMSIS toolbox, Keil Studio Cloud can be using older versions.
 If you find an issue, please report it via [GitHub](https://github.com/Arm-Examples/mlek-cmsis-pack-examples/issues).

+6. Issues running with Arm® Ethos™-U65 NPU on Keil Studio Cloud

+   Currently Keil Studio Cloud only supports running with the Arm® Ethos™-U55 on AVH virtual targets.
+   You can build the project but will have to run it on your local machine on an installation of the equivalent Fixed Virtual Platform containing Arm® Ethos™-U65 NPU.